infochimps-labs/ironfan-pantry/knife/README.md

-The provided knife.rb file is not essential to use cluster_chef, but has proven exceedingly useful if your workflow involves either multiple chef servers or multiple clouds.
-We use vagrant to develop cookbooks and the cloud to deploy them.
+The provided knife.rb file is not essential to use cluster_chef, but has proven exceedingly useful if your workflow involves either multiple Chef Servers or multiple clouds.
+We use Vagrant to develop cookbooks and the cloud to deploy them.
 This setup organizes public / private credentials and shared / specialized config files so that it's easy to keep them secure and DRY.

-For more information about configuring Knife, see the [Knife documentation](http://help.opscode.com/faqs/chefbasics/knife).
+For more information about configuring Knife, see the [Knife documentation](http://wiki.opscode.com/display/chef/Knife).

 ## For existing users

-If you have an existing knife setup, there's no reason to change.
+If you have an existing Knife setup, there's no reason to change.
 Simply add

         cluster_path   [ "#{/path/to/your/homebase}/clusters"  ]

 to your `knife.rb` file and start adding clusters there.

-For everyone else,
+## For everyone else

-## Set up knife configuration
+### Set up knife configuration

 In your ~/.bashrc (or whatever), add lines

+**SYANOTE: had to make ~/.bachrc in emacs, with Travis's help** **SYAFLAG: What could be whatever?
+The whatever threw me off.
+Is it advisable that I put it in bashrc, or does it matter?
+What are potential 'whatevers'?**

         export CHEF_USER={username}
         export CHEF_ORGANIZATION={organization}
         export CHEF_HOMEBASE={homebase}

-The source your config file to set those environment variables.
+Then source your config file to set those environment variables.

+**SYAFLAG: How?
+Not necessary to explain?**

-So that knife finds its configuration files, symlink the `{homebase}/knife` directory (the one holding this file) to be your `~/.chef` folder.
-(Or see the end of the readme for alternatives you may prefer)
+So that Knife finds its configuration files, symlink the `{homebase}/knife` directory (the one holding this file) to be your `~/.chef` folder.
+(Or see the end of the README for alternatives you may prefer)

         ln -sni $CHEF_HOMEBASE/knife ~/.chef

-## Credentials
+### Credentials

 All the keys and settings specific to your organization are held in a separate directory, versioned and distributed independently of the homebase.

+**SYAFLAG: "all the keys...are held in a separate directory...".
+What directory?**

 To set up your credentials directory, visit `{homebase}/knife` and duplicate the example, naming it {organization}-credentials: